IF I SEEK US

 Thanks for inviting me to Unity church and breakfast earlier today.
 You and I have been through a lot together and I feel somewhat responsible for having stimulated you to begin your present spiritual journey.
 For some time now you and I have been wondering about and discussing the potential differences between where I am at and where (in general) the Unity church at 39th is at in our religious or theological concepts.

 I feel I am at last in a reasonably good position to articulate the meaningful differences, and I will use the "creed" of Seven Spiritual Beliefs and Practices on the back of the church bulletin as an outline or basis for my discussion and comments.
-You do remember that I have spent the last several years of my life with the focus and top priority of understanding Jesus and his message from a basis of being attentive, rational, logical and reasonable, and have re-questioned everything, even to the point of verifying his message in the greek and producing my own translation of the four canon Gospels and Thomas.
+You do remember that I have spent the last several years of my life with the focus and top priority of understanding Jesus and his message from a basis of being attentive, rational, logical and reasonable, and have re-questioned everything, even to the point of verifying his message in the ancient Greek text.
+With the help of Greek scholars and Greek reference works, I have been "perfecting" my own translation of the four canon Gospels and the Gospel of Thomas.

 Commentary - The word spirit as Jesus used it primarily means 1) attitude and/or the intellectual essence or 2) real meaning of a message or situation.
 It NEVER means an incorporeal life entity nor mystical presence!
 Given this definition or distinction, I can agree with this first credo, although I am uncomfortable quoting "proof" texts.